Follow the step by step process or choose what situation that best describes you:

 The writing sample in the LSAT is also not scored, but will be sent to law schools when you apply.
 Admissions personnel at these law schools will review your writing sample to judge your written communication abilities.

 Apply online with the Law School Admission Council (LSAC) to take the LSAT.
-It is given four times each year: December, February, June and October, on Wednesdays and Saturdays.
+It is given five times each year: November, January, March, June and July, on Mondays and Saturdays.
 Centers in Wyoming administering the LSAT include:

 Receiving Your Score